Exactly computable and continuous metrics on isometry classes of finite and 1-periodic sequences: Motivations, problem statement, and overview of new results

 Problem~\ref{pro:metric} was stated for isometry, which can be replaced by closely related equivalences such as rigid motion and similarity.
 The first axiom in~\ref{pro:metric}(a) resolves the isometry problem.
 To detect an isometry $S\cong Q$, it suffices to check if the distance vanishes: $d(S,Q)=0$.

 The first three conditions in Problem~\ref{pro:metric}(a,b,c) imply the positivity $d\geq 0$ of any metric.

-Continuity condition~\ref{pro:metric}(d) is non-trivial already in dimension $n=1$ because nearly identical periodic sequences might have very different periods.
-All the conditions of Problem~\ref{pro:metric} were not fulfilled by all past attempts.
-Any satisfactory solution should work for the simplest case $n=1$, which remained open and will be resolved by Theorems~\ref{thm:Elm},~\ref{thm:complexity},~\ref{thm:continuity}.
+Continuity condition~\ref{pro:metric}(e) is non-trivial already in dimension $n=1$ because nearly identical periodic sequences might have very different periods.
+All conditions of Problem~\ref{pro:metric} were not satisfied by past work and will be fulfilled by Theorems~\ref{lem:Elm},~\ref{thm:complexity},~\ref{thm:continuity}.

 The proposed solution to Problem~\ref{pro:metric} for $n=1$ will be extended to higher dimensions for general 1-periodic sequences with values in $\R^{n-1}$, motivated by multivariate time series \cite{franses2004periodic}.